ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

 ## Adding Functionality

-If you study the file `containmentcheck/containmentcheck/process.py` you will see that it has many `TODO` markers that designate the sorting algorithms that you must implement so as to ensure that `containmentcheck` will produce correct output.
-For instance, you will need to implement most of the steps in the `def extract_person_data(data: str) -> List[person.Person]` function that takes as input all of the text in the input CSV file and produces as output a `List` of instances of the `Person` class in the `person` module.
-You will also need to implement the both functions that determine if a specific instance of `Person` matches the criteria specified on the program's command-line interface and those that perform the file input and output.
-Finally, you are invited to implement the functions in the `main` module that call the functions in `process`.
+If you study the file `containmentcheck/containmentcheck/main.py` you will see that it has many `TODO` markers that designate the functions you must implement so as to ensure that `containmentcheck` runs the desired experiment and produces the correct output.
 Once you complete a task associated with a `TODO` marker, make sure that you delete it and revise the prompt associated with the marker into a meaningful comment.
+Specifically, you will need to implement the following Python functions:

+- `def generate_random_number(maximum: int, exceed: bool = False) -> int`:
+  automatically create a random number starting at zero and going up to the `maximum` value.
+When `exceed` is `true` the function should generate a number that is greater than the specified maximum value.

 ## Running Checks